Amanda Nguyen: Sexual Assault Survivors' Rights Act

-In July 2015, Nguyen met with New Hampshire Senator Jeanne Shaheen to discuss legislation that would protect survivor rights on the federal level.
+In July 2015, Nguyen met with US Senator Jeanne Shaheen from New Hampshire to discuss legislation that would protect survivor rights on the federal level.
 Legislation that Nguyen had helped draft was introduced to Congress in February 2016 by Shaheen.
 Nguyen collaborated with Change.org and comedy website Funny or Die to draw attention to the legislation and encourage voters to support it.
 Nguyen launched a Change.org petition that called on Congress to pass the legislation.
 The Funny or Die video and Change.org petition received support from Judd Apatow and Patricia Arquette on Twitter.
 As of February 28, 2016, the Change.org petition gained 60,000 of the 75,000 requested signatures.
 By October 2016, there were more than 100,000 signatures.

 The bill passed through the Senate in May and the House of Representatives in September.
 It passed unanimously in both chambers of Congress, and was signed into law in October 2016 by President Barack Obama.
-The new law protects, among other rights, the right to have the evidence of a rape kit preserved without charge for the duration of the statute of limitations.
+The law protects, among other rights, the right to have the evidence of a rape kit preserved without charge for the duration of the statute of limitations.

 On October 12, 2017, California governor Jerry Brown approved a bill titled "Sexual assault victims: rights".

-We the Future Portrait
+We the Future portrait

-In 2018, Shepard Fairey created a portrait of Amanda Nguyen for Amplifier's "We the Future" campaign, a series of commissioned art pieces that were sent to 20,000 middle and high schools around the United States to teach about various grassroots movements.
+In 2018, Shepard Fairey created a portrait of Amanda Nguyen as part of a series for the Amplifier media lab's We the Future campaign, a collection of commissioned art pieces that were sent to 20,000 middle and high schools around the United States to teach about various grassroots movements.

+What Were You Wearing?

+Since December 2021, Nguyen has hosted and publicized events based on the What Were You Wearing? exhibits, which were created in 2013 by Jen Brockman and Dr. Mary Wyandt-Hiebert and first installed at the University of Arkansas in 2014.
+The exhibits were inspired by Dr. Mary Simmerling’s poem What I Was Wearing, copyrighted in 2005, a widely cited literary piece that continues to serve as the conceptual and linguistic foundation of the global What Were You Wearing? movement.
+Nguyen’s contributions have included hosting and promoting modified presentations of the exhibit, such as a fashion show at New York Fashion Week featuring models who were survivors of sexual assault.